SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

 #### submitPaymentReciept SOAP request fields

-This method confirms that the payment has been acknowledged and adds a receipt from the cashregisters as html.
+This method confirms that the payment has been acknowledged and adds a receipt from the points of sale as html.
 This receipt won't appear in the app automatically.
 Please contact us if you are interested in using a customized receipt in the app.

 | Field | Description | Type | Max-Length |